cahyaong/cop.olympus/README.md

-# cop.core
+# cop.olympus
-COP.CORE is a general framework which provides common functionalities for other COP related projects.
+COP.OLYMPUS is a general framework which provides common functionalities for other COP related projects.